serguun42/Social-Picker-API/README.md

 # Social-Picker-API

-This project is used to extract media from various posting platfroms like Twitter, Reddit, Pixiv, Youtube and many others.
-It's written for Node.js and it works as inner service for other local services, e.g. [Anime Ultra Bot](https://github.com/serguun42/Anime-Ultra-Bot) or [Social Picker Vue.js](https://github.com/serguun42/Social-Picker-Vue).
+This project is used to extract media from various posting platforms like Twitter, Reddit, Pixiv, Youtube and many others.
+It's written for Node.js and it works as local service for other local services, e.g. [Anime Ultra Bot](https://github.com/serguun42/Anime-Ultra-Bot) or [Social Picker Vue.js](https://github.com/serguun42/Social-Picker-Vue).

 Send link to post – receive its content.